 Academic Tutoring Days (ATD)

-Parents and carers are given an appointment during the day to meet with your child’s class teacher.
-Your child will join you to talk about their progress and targets.
-You will be advised of the dates which affect you nearer the time.
+During Academic Tutoring days children still come into school as usual.
+Parents and carers are given an appointment during the day to meet with the class teacher.
+Children will join parents/carers to talk about their progress and targets.
+Letters will be sent out prior to academic tutoring days, we aim to give as much notice as possible.

 Parents are encouraged and welcomed to make additional appointments with the class teacher throughout the year to discuss any concerns.